Joe’s Blog: I see clouds! (MON-9/4)

 There is a front that will be coming into the region tomorrow.

-While not the strongest September front it should be enough to push the heat away from the region for awhile and replace the 90s with 80s starting on Wednesday so it will feel more comfortable out there as the week porgresses.
+While not the strongest September front it should be enough to push the heat away from the region for awhile and replace the 90s with 80s starting on Wednesday, so it will feel more comfortable out there as the week progresses.

 You should notice a bit of an increase in the dew points today, leading to more of a muggy factor for the region today and tomorrow.